-The recent launch of the DJI Mavic Mini has highlighted that the rules on drones are changing.
-The Mavic Mini has been designed to weigh less than the 250g (0.55lb) maximum weight that will allow you to fly a drone without official registration in the UK, USA and Canada.
+The recent launch of the DJI Mini 2 has highlighted the biggest growth area in drones: lightweight.
+The Mavic Mini and Mini 2 are designed to weigh below the 250g (0.55lb) weight beyond which you’ll need official registration in the USA and Canada, but that isn’t enough to keep the British cops away.

 Getting started